 (Suitable for 3D TV viewing.
 Half Side-by-Sides avoid the minor Anaglyph anomalies that can occur.
 Click images to enlarge.
 1080p resolution.
 Or Windows users, right-click and choose SAVE LINK AS.)

 Thanks for coming along!

 Addendum.
 History writers tell us Lost Horse was Joshua Tree’s most productive mine.
-I’m not convinced.
+Something bothers me.
+I am not convinced.
 Maybe they are telling the truth in terms of raw ounces.
 Maybe.
 Or maybe if you go wading in the Florida mangrove for an answer it’ll jump up and grab you.
 Maybe.
 But from what my partner in this adventure, Cali49 writes on his website, “The Lost Horse Mining and Milling Company was incorporated in 1897, with a capital of $500,000.”
 If so, they convinced some savvy investors [cough-cough] to part with the gold-equivalent of 25,000 U.S. $20 gold Double Eagles to finance the scheme.
-Which is just shy of 25,000 ounces of gold, give or take a $4 Stella.*
+Which is just shy of 25,000 ounces of gold back in those days, give or take a $4 Stella.*

 - *that’s a U.S. coin, what were you supposin’?

 Posted 2015 Aug 30